 2 Are these rights in rem recorded in a register of rights in immovable or movable property and, if so, is such recording compulsory?
 In which register(s) are they recorded and what are the registration requirements and procedure?

-Under Austrian law, the acquisition, transfer, limitation and revocation of rights in rem (ownership, easement, land charge, lien, construction rights), repurchasing rights, pre-emptive and lease rights must be recorded in the land register managed by the district courts (Bezirksgerichte) to take effect.
+Under Austrian law, the acquisition, transfer, limitation and revocation of rights in rem (ownership, easement, land charge, lien, construction rights) of properties, repurchasing rights, pre-emptive and lease rights must be recorded in the land register managed by the district courts (Bezirksgerichte) to take effect.

 Nevertheless, an heir already acquires rights in rem to a property when devolution comes into effect and not only when his/her ownership rights are recorded in the land register.
 Registration in the land register is thus more declaratory in nature.
 However, the provisions in Section 21 and 94 of the Land Register Act (Grundbuchsgesetz) prevent actual ownership rights from being taken into account in dealings relating to the land register if they are not reflected in the land register.
 An entry against the (not yet registered) heirs is therefore, with few exceptions, inadmissible, even if they are already property owners under substantive law.
 With regard to entries in the land register, the fact that devolution has taken place should consequently not be taken into consideration until the heirs’ ownership rights are recorded in the land register.